 The cookies are done when they look slightly puffed in the middle and are starting to turn toasty at the edges.

-10 Cool the cookies: Cool the cookies on the baking sheet for about 5 minutes, or until the puffed middle collapses down and the cookies have firmed a little.
+Cool the cookies on the baking sheet for about 5 minutes, or until the puffed middles collapse and the cookies have firmed a little.
 Transfer the cookies to a wire cooling rack to cool completely.

-12 Enjoy!
-These cookies are at their crispiest best on the day they are made.
+These cookies are at their best on the day they are made.
 Store leftovers in an airtight container; they will soften a little overnight but are still very delicious.
 They keep for about a week before becoming crumbly (at which point, I recommend crumbling them over ice cream!).